alexpolt/alexpolt.github.io/src/exceptions.md

 # C++ Exceptions

-  I guess every c++ programmer out there have struggled with the question of whether or not to use exceptions.
+  I guess every C++ programmer out there have struggled with the question of whether or not to use exceptions.
 Some say they complicate the code, others that they are a serious performance hit.